cr-norris/karma-bird-house/_spaces/meet.md

 \
 \
 **The Roof Space** is a fully outfitted 25-person conference room with a panoramic view of Lake Champlain and the Adirondacks.
-Complete with a small kitchenette, all your A/V needs, a break-out work room and a private bathroom; the Roof Space is an awe inspiring place to host your next meeting or conference.

-Looking for coffee and pastries to fuel your meeting?
-Maglianero can help with that.
+Complete with:

+* A kitchenette
+* All your A/V needs
+* Break-out work room
+* Private bathroom
+* Coffee and pastry services available from Maglianero, our beloved downstairs cafe